Gene therapy clinical trials

 Joining clinical trials

-While companies such as AskBio can raise awareness of clinical research opportunities, enrolling physicians are responsible for screening potential patients and confirming their eligibility.
-Eligibility criteria are based on pre-determined requirements related to the disease and medical history of the patient and described in the ClinicalTrials.gov study postings.
+While we help raise awareness of clinical research opportunities, enrolling physicians are responsible for screening potential patients and confirming their eligibility.
+Eligibility criteria, based on pre-determined requirements related to the disease and the patient’s medical history, are described in the ClinicalTrials.gov study postings.
 These criteria allow us to conduct studies as safely as possible and control for health and disease factors that make it easier to compare results across subjects.

 Participants may be ineligible if their immune systems have existing antibodies or neutralizing antibodies (NAbs) that will likely destroy the gene therapy before it can do its job.
 People who are treated with most gene therapies will develop NAbs, which currently prevent re-dosing with the gene.
 These are challenges that AskBio is actively working to overcome.

 Read more about our redosing and NAb research initiatives with Selecta Biosciences and SQZ Biotech.

 Once AskBio publishes results from a controlled clinical trial that suggest the gene may provide benefit with acceptable safety for patients, we will open an expanded access study for that gene therapy.

 Clinical Trial: Late-Onset Pompe Disease

 AskBio is currently enrolling patients with Late-Onset Pompe Disease (LOPD) to assess multiple doses of its gene ACT-101.
 The current standard of care for Pompe disease is enzyme replacement therapy (ERT).